-James Newcomb is a Managing Director at RMI, where he leads the Institute’s practice areas for North American electricity and India mobility.
-He is a writer, consultant, and scenario thinker with more than 30 years’ experience in managing cutting-edge research and advisory organizations.
+James Newcomb is Managing Director at RMI, where he directs the Strategic Analysis & Engagement Group.
+He also serves as senior advisor to the Institute’s India and Electricity programs.
+He is a writer, consultant, and scenario thinker with more than 30 years’ experience in the energy sector, including expertise in electricity, mobility, and strategy.

-Mr. Newcomb helped to develop and launch RMI’s Electricity Innovation Laboratory (eLab), which brings together leading industry actors to develop, test, and scale new solutions that enable greater adoption of renewable distributed energy resources by all customer types.
-He has consulted widely with leading utilities, cities, utility regulators and other organizations on the transformation of the electricity sector to achieve a more efficient and renewable system.
+Mr. Newcomb co-founded and led RMI’s Electricity Innovation Laboratory (eLab), which brings together leading industry actors to develop, test, and scale new solutions that enable greater adoption of renewable distributed energy resources by all customer types.
+He has consulted widely with leading utilities, cities, utility regulators and other organizations on the transformation of the electricity sector.

-Prior to joining RMI, James managed market and policy analysis at the National Renewable Energy Laboratory’s Strategic Energy Analysis Center.
-At NREL, James helped to lead the laboratory’s Renewable Electricity Futures Study, which examined the technical, economic, and environmental challenges and opportunities of delivering up to 90% of U.S. electricity supplies from renewable sources by 2050.
+Prior to joining RMI, Mr. Newcomb managed market and policy analysis at the National Renewable Energy Laboratory’s Strategic Energy Analysis Center.
+He helped to lead the laboratory’s Renewable Electricity Futures Study, which examined the technical, economic, and environmental challenges and opportunities of delivering 80% of U.S. electricity supplies from renewable sources by 2050.
 In addition to leading the group’s ongoing research in renewable energy finance and policy analysis, he initiated new programs in behavioral economics and innovation.

 MM.A., Energy and Resources, University of California, Berkeley, Energy and Resources Group